This instructable is an attempt to show that a simple CNC machine can be built

 Step 1: The Wiring Diagram of My Machine and Some Pen Drawings Which It Made.

-This is how I wired up my machine.
+This is how I wired up my machine using the EASYDRIVERS for controlling the stepper motors.
 The diagram was made in Fritzing, a very nice and easy to use software to make and model small circuits.

 Ignore the dotted lines in the image.